 Getting started with SymfonyInsight as a freelancer consists of two simple steps:

 When you work as a freelancer, you probably won't need the collaboration features of SymfonyInsight.
-We recommend you to purchase the Individual Basic plan which is the most likely to match your needs.
+We recommend you to purchase the Individual plan which is the most likely to match your needs.
 Have a look at the pricing page to buy it.

 SymfonyInsight is based on SymfonyConnect: you will be redirected to SymfonyConnect to login and actually purchase the plan.